APISuite/fe-base/README.md

 ### ConfigProvider

-Editor provider, should wrap all other components.
+The provider should wrap all other components.

 | prop | required | example value | description |
 |------|----------|-------|-------------|
 | api | Yes | `{ base: <ROOT_ENDPOINT>, settings?: <SETTINGS_ROUTE>, owner?: <OWNER_ROUTE> }` | API endpoints to fetch settings.
 Only base is required, the other routes will default to it's property names. |
 | translations | Yes | `{ "en-US": import("./en-US"), "pt-PT": import("./pt-PT") }` | Dynamic imports mapping for translations . |

-Wrap your App with the `ConfigProvider` to have access to the settings and style context.
+Have access to settings and style context.
+Wrap your App with the `ConfigProvider`.

 ```tsx
 const translations = {